et en

 All prizes named in Article 11 will be paid out less Estonian personal income tax and mandatory deductions listed in UCI Financial Obligations.
 Payments will be managed via the UCI Centralized Prize Money Management Platform (CPM) as set in article 1.2.071 and 1.2.072 of the UCI CR.

-The UCI antidoping regulations are entirely applicable to the event.
+The UCI and Estonian antidoping regulations are entirely applicable to the event.

 The antidoping tests will take place as follows: